supercharge/docs/http-tests.md

 }
 ```

-You must chain the `withCookie` method if you want to inject multiple cookies.
+Chain the `withCookie` method multiple times if you want to inject multiple cookies.

 ## Authenticated Requests